The home of hardy Dales folk

 Heart of the Yorkshire Dales

 It is a significant Landmark because it is an unaltered example of 17/18th century North Yorkshire Dales architecture.
 Cowside is comprised of the farmhouse, two attached buildings and combined former henhouse and piggery.
 Its location at the heart of the Yorkshire Dales National Park means that this is an ideal base from which to explore one of Britain's most beautiful landscapes.
-A little further afield, about a 45 minute drive away, is the Nidderdale Area of Outstanding National Beauty.
+A little further afield, about a 45 minute drive away, is the Nidderdale Area of Outstanding Natural Beauty.
 The remote nature of Cowside means you will arrive on foot (you leave your car at the foot of the steep hill) which somehow feels right and acts as a reminder of the lives of the farmers who once lived and worked here.

 ‘It was lovely being woken by the gentle baa-ing of sheep and lambs.
 The timelessness of this place is wonderful.’